isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 In model-free methods, the agent must learn to make decisions without access to an environment or knowledge of its dynamics.
-Alternatively, the value function or policy are understood directly from interacting with the environment.
+Alternatively, the value function or policy is understood directly from interacting with the environment.

 Proximal Policy Optimization (PPO)